zaynshuman/Pokemon-Binary-Classification/README.md

 # Pokemon-Binary-Classification
-Implementing Binary Classification Algorithms to identify Legendary Pokemon from Base Statistics such as Attack, Defence, Speed etc.
+Implementing binary classification algorithms to identify legendary Pokemon from base statistics such as Attack, Defence, Speed etc.